thanili/demo_project_management/README.md

 * Track invoices, payments, and outstanding balances for projects.
 * Set project deadlines and receive alerts for overdue tasks.

-The API follows **RESTful principles**, utilizes JSON for data exchange, and is designed for future scalability with features like reporting or client notifications.
+The platform includes both API endpoints and a web-based UI for intuitive interaction.

 ## Technologies and Libraries Used

+### Backend:
 * **Spring Boot**: Core framework for building the RESTful API.
 * **Spring Data JPA**: Object-relational mapping (ORM) for database interactions.
 * **Spring Security**: For authentication and role-based access control (optional, if security features are included).